mohaboffice14-ai/cpp-learning-journey/README.md

-# cpp-learning-journey
 # C++ Learning Journey

-Welcome to my C++ learning repository.
+Welcome to my C++ Learning Journey repository.

-This repository documents my progress as I learn C++ programming, starting with the fundamentals and gradually moving toward Object-Oriented Programming (OOP), Data Structures and Algorithms (DSA), and projects.
+This repository contains programs, exercises, and projects created while learning C++ programming.
+The purpose of this repository is to document my learning process and strengthen my understanding of programming concepts through practical implementation.

-## Topics Covered
+## Repository Structure

+### Programming Fundamentals

+Core programming concepts and problem-solving exercises.

-### C++ Basics
+### OOP

-* Variables and Data Types
-* Input and Output
-* Conditional Statements
-* Nested If-Else
+Programs related to Object-Oriented Programming concepts such as classes, objects, inheritance, polymorphism, encapsulation, and abstraction.

-### Current Programs
+### DSA

-* Admission Eligibility System
-* Employee Bonus Calculator
-* Traffic Fine System
-* Gaming Rank System
-* Scholarship Eligibility System

-## Goals

-* Build strong programming fundamentals
-* Master Object-Oriented Programming
-* Learn Data Structures and Algorithms
+Implementations of Data Structures and Algorithms along with problem-solving practice.
-* Develop problem-solving skills
-* Build real-world projects

-## Progress
+## Goal

-* ✅ If-Else Statements
-* ✅ Nested If-Else
+To build a strong foundation in programming, improve problem-solving skills, and develop the knowledge required to create efficient and maintainable software using C++.